gary-lgy/nus-htd/README.md

 # NUS-HTD
-A command-line tool to make and view your temperature declarations at National University of Singapore (NUS).
+A command-line tool to make and view your daily health declarations at National University of Singapore (NUS).

 # How to build
 Clone the reposiotry and run: